 Infections are among the most common, potentially serious complications of cancer and its treatment.
-This chapter discusses infections from a syndromic approach: that is, infections present as a complex of signs and symptoms to the clinician.
+This chapter discusses infections from a syndromic approach: that is, infections present to the clinician as a complex of signs and symptoms.
 The syndromes addressed include febrile neutropenia, pneumonia, catheter-associated infections, and gastrointestinal infections (Clostridium difficile–associated diarrhea and typhlitis).
 Special sections focus on fungal and viral infections.

 Infection During Febrile Neutropenia

 It has long been recognized that the incidence of infection is high in patients who develop a fever during neutropenia and that empiric antimicrobial therapy is warranted in such patients.

 Fever is usually defined as a temperature ≥ 38.3°C (about 101°F).

 Neutropenia is defined as an absolute neutrophil count (ANC) of < 500/μL, although patients with a neutrophil count between 500 and 1,000/μL in whom a decrease is anticipated are considered to be neutropenic.
 Patients with a neutrophil count < 100/μL are at greatest risk for infection, as are those with a rapid decrease in neutrophil count and those with protracted neutropenia (> 7 days).

 Bacterial infections occurring during episodes of febrile neutropenia are caused predominantly by aerobic gram-negative bacilli (especially Escherichia coli, Klebsiella pneumoniae, and Pseudomonas aeruginosa) and gram-positive cocci (coagulase-negative staphylococci, β-hemolytic streptococci, viridans streptococci, enterococci, and Staphylococcus aureus).
 In recent years, multidrug-resistant organisms have become more prominent.